toothbrush/toothbrush.github.io/soapbox/2015-02-19-french-part3.md

 lack of theory of mind capabilities.
 As if whoever reads the instructions clearly wouldn't have the mental fortitude to read a sentence written in the imperative, realise it applies to them, and accordingly decide to act upon it.
-No, everything should be preprocessed, so that the bumbling imbecile in the bus can mouth the sentence to themself, and then, as if taken by surprise at what they just verbalised, follow the instructions they have read to themselves.
+No, everything should be preprocessed into the first person, so that the bumbling imbecile in the bus can mouth the sentence to themselves, and then, as if taken by surprise at what they just verbalised, follow the instructions they have read to themselves.
 Indeed, i get on the bus.
-I validate my ticket.
+Oh!
+That means i validate my ticket! \*beep\* Shudder.

-Anyway, this sort of topic is probably bad for my blood pressure, so i will now try and wind down.
-Luckily the 1980's are not far away;
-perhaps, to relax, i will write myself a cheque or something.
+I finish writing now, because
+if i am tired, i go to bed.
+Also, i send Paul fanmail.

+[^1]: Of course, anybody, no matter who, who is too earnest, straight-faced and irony-free should be immediately categorised as not to be trusted.
+These shifty individuals pop up all over the place, trying their damnedest to spoil any good old black, bile-filled sarcastic mocking.